Citizens for Public Justice: Poverty in Canada

 In 2009, Citizens for Public Justice and Canada Without Poverty founded Dignity for All, a non-partisan campaign which calls for a national anti-poverty plan for Canada.
 Every year on October 17, the Dignity for All campaign marks the International Day for the Eradication of Poverty with events across Canada.

 The campaign has been endorsed by many MPs and Senators, including Canadian Prime Minister Justin Trudeau, NDP leader Thomas Mulcair, Green Party leader Elizabeth May; Senators Art Eggleton and Janis Johnson; Ministers Marc Garneau, Scott Brison, Carolyn Bennett, John McCallum, and Kirsty Duncan; and MPs Scott Armstrong, Gerry Byrne, Nathan Cullen, Joyce Murray, Niki Ashton, and Charlie Angus.
 As well, over 700 organizations and 11,000 individuals have signed the Dignity for All call to action.

 CPJ assisted in establishing the All-Party Anti-Poverty Caucus.
-The group, made up of MPs and Senators of all parties, meets regularly to discuss concrete policy proposals that will end poverty in Canada.
+The group, made up of MPs and senators of all parties, meets regularly to discuss concrete policy proposals that will end poverty in Canada.
 In 2011, CPJ helped to gather interfaith leaders in Ottawa to sign the Interfaith Declaration on Poverty in Canada.
 Signatories included the Canadian Council of Churches, The Canadian Interfaith Delegation – World Religions Summit 2010, the Evangelical Fellowship of Canada, and the Dignity for All campaign.

 In Spring 2015, CPJ organized "Justice Tour 2015", a delegation of national church leaders who traveled to eight cities to engage people of faith in conversations about poverty in Canada and climate change.
 Following the tour, CPJ helped to coordinate "On Promoting Climate Justice and Ending Poverty in Canada", an inter-faith declaration from Canadian faith leaders.
 This was the first such declaration in four years and was endorsed by over 65 signatories.

 The Dignity for All campaign released its model National Anti-Poverty Plan for Canada in 2015.
 The day after this release, MPs passed a nearly-unanimous motion calling on the government "to eradicate child poverty in Canada by developing a national poverty reduction plan."
 In 2015, the federal government announced plans to develop a plan.
-The campaign was active during the federal government's 2017 consultation regarding its forth-coming national anti-poverty plan.
+The campaign was active during the federal government's 2017 consultation regarding its forthcoming national anti-poverty plan.

 Every October, CPJ releases a report on poverty in Canada.
 In 2018, CPJ released "Poverty Trends 2018".
 The report shows the unequal impact of poverty on certain groups, such as new immigrants, families led by single mothers, un-attached adults, youth, and Indigenous people.
 It also presents poverty rates for each province and territory as well as many big cities and small communities across Canada.